 Why Plant Based?

-This idea that our diet is directly tied to our health is not new.
-However, we now know that our diet has even deeper roots.
-It is directly tied to health of our planet.
+The idea that our diet is directly tied to our health is not new.
+With the vast amount of information available today, our understanding of a healthy diet has deep roots.
+We also know that our diet is directly tied to the health of our planet.

-Albert Einstein famously said, “Nothing will benefit health or increase chances of survival on earth as the evolution to a vegetarian diet.”
+“Nothing will benefit health or increase chances of survival on earth as the evolution to a vegetarian diet.”
+Albert Einstein.